-No cases will be continued for more than two terms without the mutual consent of the parties in open Court. or their written order to that effect, and if any case be so continued, it must be argued or submitted during the third term after the transmission of the record, unless by leave of Court it be continued to a subsequent term.
-Unless such leave be obtained, the case shall not be placed on subsequent Court dockets without an order of the Court, and upon the expiration of three terms of Court after it is so dropped the appeal shall be dismissed, unless otherwise ordered by the Court, before the expiration of the third term.
+No cases will be postponed or continued for more than four months without the mutual consent of the parties in open Court, or their written order to that effect, and if any case be so postponed or continued, it must be argued or submitted within six months after the transmission of the record, unless by leave of Court it be further postponed or continued.
+Unless such leave be obtained, the case shall not be placed on subsequent Court dockets without an order of the Court, and upon the expiration of six months after it is so dropped the appeal shall be dismissed, unless otherwise ordered by the Court, before the expiration of six months.